christianspecht/scm-backup-docs/source/index.rst

 It's written in `.NET Core <https://dotnet.github.io/>`_, which means it's supposed to run on Windows, Linux and MacOS.

-.. note:: SCM Backup is not finished yet.
-Proper documentation will come with version 1.0!
+.. note:: SCM Backup 1.0 was just released, but the initial documentation is not yet finished.
+Please check again in a few days!